Bass flute: Range and construction

-The instrument's sounding range is from C3, one octave below middle C, to C6, two octaves above middle C. Bass flute music sounds an octave lower than it is written, which is the typical concert flute range (C4 to C7).
-Notes written above A6 are not often used as they are difficult to produce and have inferior tone.
+The instrument's sounding range is from C3 (or B2 if a B Foot Joint), one octave below middle C, to C6, two octaves above middle C. Bass flute music sounds an octave lower than it is written, which is the typical concert flute range (C4 to C7).
+Notes written above A6 are not often used as they are difficult to produce and have inferior tone unless the instrument is tapered through the curve.
 Because manufacturers do not taper the flute body through the curve, intonation of all notes beginning with written D6 and higher tends to be sharp.
 The player can bend them in tune with the embouchure, or use alternative fingerings.

 Bass flutes often have a C foot rather than the B foot common to other flutes.
 The shorter tube reduces acoustic resistance, which quickens the response and makes the tone brighter, livelier, and more resonant.
 The shorter tube also makes the instrument somewhat lighter and less fatiguing for the player to hold.

 Bass flutes are most often made with silver-plated bodies and head joints.
 Most basses come with trill keys which allow the player to stabilize some otherwise unstable middle register notes as well as trill between otherwise impossible notes.
 Kotato basses have addressed the weight problem of bass flutes by designing a graphite rod that screws onto the underside of the instrument and then rests on the chair seat between the player's legs.
 Adjustable rods have also been developed by Jeff Amos.
 Other manufacturers have added a left hand thumb support called a crutch, which helps some players with physical control of the instrument.
 Dutch flute maker Eva Kingma has created a vertical design for the bass flute which allows the weight of the instrument to be supported by the floor.